.500 Bushwhacker

 The .500 Bushwhacker is a .50 caliber semi-rimmed revolver cartridge developed by TII Armory for the Magnum Research BFR revolvers.
-It is currently the most powerful revolver cartridge in the world, offering a similar level of ballistic performance to African stopping rifles, such as the .416 Rigby and .470 Nitro Express.
+It is currently the most powerful revolver cartridge in the world, offering a similar level of ballistic performance to African dangerous game rifles, such as the .404 Jeffery and .450/400 Nitro Express, yet from standard length handgun barrels.
 Given comparable barrel lengths, it is nearly twice as powerful as the .500 S&W Magnum.
 A 10-inch barrel revolver chambered for the cartridge is capable of penetrating 103 inches of 10% Clear Ballistics gel.
 A 24-inch barrel rifle chambered for the round can penetrate 127 inches of the same medium.
 A 14-inch .500 Bushwhacker revolver can exceed 3,000 ft/s (914.4 m/s) with select loads.

-Cartridge history
+Cartridge history and variants

-Brothers James Tow and Keith Tow of Halsey, Oregon, developed the .500 Bushwhacker in 2021 to produce a repeating handgun capable of ethically harvesting dangerous game.
+Brothers James Tow and Keith Tow of Halsey, Oregon developed the .500 Bushwhacker in 2021 to produce a repeating handgun capable of ethically harvesting dangerous game.
 They initially used the .375 Ruger for a parent case, fireforming the brass cylindrical and threading the bases for rims.
 The result was a cartridge that is essentially a lengthened .500 S&W Magnum.
-New manufactured brass is now produced by the Bertram Bullet Company.
+New manufactured brass is produced by the Bertram Bullet Company.

+In 2025, the creators of the .500 Bushwhacker introduced the .500 Bushwhacker Magnum (also known as the .500 Bushwhacker No. 2, the .500 Bushwhacker Belted, or the .500 BWM).
+This is a belted variant of the original .500 Bushwhacker cartridge that is compatible with single action revolvers and a greater variety of rifle action types than the original version of the .500 Bushwhacker.